open/close all folders

 - The labyrinth in Pan's Labyrinth actually helps Ophelia at one point, opening a direct path for her before closing back up to keep Vidal away a little longer.

-- The Definitely Final Dungeons in Hellboy I and II (Rasputin's tomb and the Elf Kingdom, respectively).
+- The Definitely Final Dungeons in Hellboy and Hellboy II: The Golden Army (Rasputin's tomb and the Elf Kingdom, respectively).

 - A less extreme example is the rotating Grand Staircase in Harry Potter's Hogwarts Castle.
 Although not truly a maze, it's still easy for students to get lost on their way to class.